 Congratulations to everyone who had a successful match!
 I hope the celebration was enjoyable and that you were happy with the result😁.

 I participated in Match 2019.
-It is hard to believe that it's already been 5 years since that day, but time starts to fly once you're out of medical school😂.
+It's hard to believe that it's already been 5 years since that day, but time starts to fly once you're out of medical school💨.

 The clock struck noon, I opened my envelope, and...I didn't get my first choice.

-I remember standing there staring at the sheet of paper📃.
-My best friend was jumping down next to me, as he had matched into his first choice.
+I remember standing there staring at the sheet of paper, dumbfounded.
+Right next to me, my best friend was jumping up and down after finding out he matched into his first choice🥇.

 I felt conflicted.
 I was proud and grateful to have matched, but I was disappointed about not getting my first choice😞.
 I kept thinking about how the program director at my #1 program said how happy he would be to have me there.